pradeephubgit/appsignal-docs/source/application/data-collection.html.md

 - [Ruby gem `ignore_errors` config option](/ruby/configuration/ignore-errors.html)
 - [Elixir package `ignore_errors` config option](/elixir/configuration/ignore-errors.html)
 - [Node.js package `ignore_errors` config option](/nodejs/configuration/ignore-errors.html)

-## Request headers

-By default AppSignal does not gather all request headers from a request.
-We only include non user identifiable request headers.
-This is so you and AppSignal are [GDPR compliant by default](/appsignal/gdpr.html#allowed-request-headers-only).
-If you are missing some headers you really need for your app you can customize which request headers are collected in [Ruby](/ruby/configuration/options.html#option-request_headers) and [Elixir](/elixir/configuration/options.html#option-request_headers).

-## Parameters

-If you use any framework with automatic parameter filtering, AppSignal will use the parameter filtering of the framework to filter the parameters.
-This can be further customized with our parameter filtering in [Ruby](/ruby/configuration/parameter-filtering.html) and [Elixir](/elixir/configuration/parameter-filtering.html).

-## Session data

-AppSignal gathers session data for requests by default.
-This may help you track down errors or performance issues that were caused by some session data your app is using.
-However, your app's session data may contain sensitive user information which you do not want to the AppSignal servers.

-The session data can be filtered by the data's key name with our session data filtering for [Ruby](/ruby/configuration/session-data-filtering.html) and [Elixir](/elixir/configuration/session-data-filtering.html).
-It's also possible to disable session data collection entirely for [Ruby](/ruby/configuration/session-data-filtering.html#skip-sending-session-data) and [Elixir](/elixir/configuration/session-data-filtering.html#skip-sending-session-data).

 ## Tagging